gmzsebastian/FLEET/README.md

 ```
 123123123123 mypassword
 ```
-Additionally, you can request one from  and https://wis-tns.weizmann.ac.il/ and save it with this format:
+You can request one from  and https://wis-tns.weizmann.ac.il/ and save it with this format:
 ```
 123abc123abc123abc123abc123abc
 12345
 bot_name
 ```
-Where the long number if the API key, `12345` represents the TNS ID, and the `bot_name` is the TNS username or bot name.
+The long number is the API key, `12345` is the TNS ID, and the `bot_name` is the TNS username or bot name.

-FLEET needs dust maps to calculate the extinction to each target, for that you will need to install `dustmaps`, in the terminal install through pip:
+FLEET also needs dust maps to calculate the extinction at the coordinates of each target, for that you will need to install `dustmaps`.
+First install the package using `pip`.

 ```
 pip install dustmaps
 ```

-And then inside Python import the necessary dust maps and install them in whichever directory your prefer.
+Afterwards, you can install the necessary dust maps in the directory of your choice.

 ```
 from dustmaps.config import config